-A day exploring gardening and landscape history’- Monday 1 June or Monday 10 August 2020
+A day exploring gardening and landscape history’- Monday 10 August 2020

 “If you have a garden and a library, you have everything you need.” – Marcus Tullius Cicero

+A day exploring gardening and landscape history.
 Enjoy a fascinating talk by Philip Oostenbrink, Head Gardener of Canterbury Cathedral, on the history of the Cathedral’s gardens and a day exploring gardening history.
 This will be followed by a viewing in the Cathedral Archives and Library of items relating to the history of gardening and landscapes.
-After a two-course hot lunch in the Cathedral Lodge, Nathalie Cohen, Cathedral Archaeologist, will present some of the recent fascinating discoveries at the Cathedral.
+After a two-course hot lunch in the Cathedral Lodge, Nathalie Cohen, Cathedral Archaeologist, will give an illustrated talk about some of the recent fascinating discoveries at the Cathedral.

 To conclude, there will be a Precincts tour with Philip and Nathalie to see some of the Cathedral’s gardens and archaeological features, before afternoon tea and coffee with new friends.’